Spin-polaron fingerprints in the optical conductivity of iridates

 Clarifying the microscopic nature of low-energy features in the spectral function is crucial for understanding the optical conductivity.
 As we had anticipated, they can be traced back to the presence of spin-polarons.
 The calculated extra hole/electron self-energy within SCBA is shown in Fig. \ref{fig:arpes}(d,e), where we compare the main polaronic band with the spectral function within AFM-DMFT (see SM \cite{SM} for the full SCBA spectrum).
 For both compounds, SCBA reproduces well the AFM-DMFT dispersion of the \jeff\ band below the Fermi level, and matches the dispersion of the lower-energy band above, revealing their polaronic nature.
 The deviations between SCBA and DMFT can be associated with the contribution of higher-order exchange terms in the spin Hamiltonian, since the compounds are not deep in the Mott regime \cite{Pavarini_2021}, and with the zero-temperature nature of SCBA.
-It is worth emphasizing that since SCBA reproduces AFM-DMFT and the latter yields good agreement with experiments, the experimental optical conductivity itself must be related with the presence of spin polarons in the unoccupied states.
+The presence of spin-polaron excitations has been recently suggested for \sriro \cite{parschke_2017,parschke_2018,parschke_2022}.
+However, the existence of the polaronic band could be checked only in the filled part of the spectrum, where ARPES probes are available.
+On the other hand, the connection between such quasiparticles and the optical spectrum was already discussed for simple model calculations \cite{Taranto_2012}.
+Here, we combine these concepts for both \bairo\ and \sriro, providing a unified theoretical picture.

 It is now legitimate to question how the double-band structure of the upper part of the spectrum affects the shape of the conductivity, which also presents two peaks.
 To assess the importance of having the two clear spectral features (SP and HB) in the unoccupied part of the electronic structure and to investigate the orbital character of the $\alpha$ and $\beta$ peaks, we compute the optical conductivity by restricting the $\k$-integration to specific regions of the BZ, see Fig.\ref{fig:k-selectivity}.
 Since the electronic dispersion is nearly flat outside the $k_xk_y$ plane \cite{Moser_2014,Cassol_2024}, we focus on points along the $\Gamma - X^* - X - \Gamma$ path and integrate along the $k_z$ direction as indicated in Fig.~\ref{fig:k-selectivity}(c) \cite{BZpath}.